U.S. FDA says malaria drugs in shortage as coronavirus drives up demand

-The drugs, which have been tried with some success to treat the illness caused by the virus, were added to the agency's website that lists drug shortages on Tuesday.
+The drugs, which have been tried with some success to treat the illness caused by the virus, were added to the agency's website https://bit.ly/2JvV1Ep that lists drug shortages on Tuesday.
+There is an urgent need for new treatments as the pandemic that has killed 42,000 people globally puts a strain on healthcare systems and wreaks havoc on financial markets.

+Studies are underway in a number of countries to see whether hydroxychloroquine and the related malaria drug chloroquine may be effective in controlling the spread of coronavirus, which has led to a surge in demand for the treatments.
+The agency said it was working with companies making generic versions of the drugs to ramp up production.

+Health officials have cautioned that no one should be taking these drugs to treat or prevent coronavirus infection without medical supervision and a prescription.
+Both drugs can cause serious side effects, including vision loss, heart problems or even death, if used incorrectly.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)